-20 Hours of Teaching (40% of your overall grade): This course requires 20 hours of ESL/EFL teaching at an approved organization.
-(If you would like to work with more than one organization, that is fine as well.)
-These hours should include a minimum of 15 hours of classroom instruction, with the other 5 hours being used for preparation and lesson planning, required training sessions, peer observations, etc. A list of organizations in the area that students have worked with in the past will be provided.
+60 Hours of Teaching (40% of your overall grade): This course requires 60 hours of ESL/EFL teaching at an approved organization.
+These hours should include a minimum of 45 hours of classroom instruction, with the other 15 hours being used for class preparation/lesson planning, required training sessions, peer observations, etc. All of these hours should be completed at single organization (of your choice, of course).
+If it is not possible for you to do all of this work with a single organization, you should contact me as soon as possible to explain why that is the case and to work out an alternative plan.
+A list of organizations in the area that students have worked with in the past will be provided.
 If you would like to work with an organization that is not on this list, that is fine.
-In either case, you should send me an email with information on your teaching site(s) by 1/29.
+In either case, you should send me an email with information on your teaching site no later than Tuesday 1/23.

-In order to get credit for these hours, you will need to submit a final Hours Log and a form that verifies that you completed your teaching hours (a Teaching Hours Verification Form) at the end of the semester (by 5/12).
-In your Hours Log, for each day you are involved in practicum activities, you should record the date, time, place, the number of hours that you worked, and the class(es) that you taught/observed.
-A sample log will be provided, but feel free to create your own to best fit your teaching situation.
+In order to get credit for these hours, you will need to submit a final Hours Log and a form that verifies that you completed your teaching hours (a Teaching Hours Verification Form) at the end of the semester (5/7).
+In your Hours Log, for each day you are involved in internship activities, you should record the date, time, place, the number of hours that you worked, and the class(es) that you taught/observed.
+A sample log will be provided, but feel free to create your own to match your teaching situation.

 Reflections (40% of your overall grade): You will complete 5 reflections over the course of the semester.
-Each reflection should be around 500 words long, with the exception of the last reflection, which should be about 1000 words.
+Each reflection should be 500-750 words long, with the exception of the last reflection, which should be about 1000-1500 words.
 You should upload each reflection to the course Blackboard site by the due date indicated.

-Reflection 1: Pre-service reflection (due 1/29)
+Reflection 1: Pre-service reflection (due 1/22)

-In your first reflection, you should discuss what you would like to get out of this practicum class.
-What would you like to learn about yourself? about your students? about teaching in general? about teaching ESL specifically?
+In your first reflection, you should discuss what you would like to get out of this internship class.
+What would you like to learn about yourself? about ESL/EFL students? about teaching in general? about teaching ESL/EFL classes in particular?
+What skills would you like to learn/develop during this internship?
+What are some challenges that you anticipate and how will you try to overcome them?

-Reflection 2: Teaching observation (due 2/12)
+Reflection 2: Teaching observation (due 2/5)

-For this observation, you should seek out an ESL course that is conducted by an experienced instructor.
-This course can either be at the same location where you are teaching or at another approved location.
+For this observation, you should seek out an ESL/EFL course that is conducted by an experienced instructor (preferably at your teaching site).
 You should observe at least an hour of class time.
 In your reflection, you should discuss what you learned from this experience.
 You should not just provide a summary of what happened in the class.
-Rather, you should discuss what you learned about teaching, about students, or about second language learning based on this experience.
+Rather, (i) you should critically assess the instructor's performance (with reference to a list of observation points/questions), (ii) discuss what you learned about teaching, about students, and/or about second language learning from this experience, and (iii) reflect on what you learned from this experience that will influence your teaching practice.